 A night time journey by land and water.

 ‘Beyond Islands’ took people on a journey, with participants choosing whether to travel by land (walking) or by water (swimming).
-Along the way, the audience encountered performances and readings of commissioned and archival texts, video and animation projections, illuminated floating sculptures and a large shadow wall.
-Beyond Islands was the culminating work from a series of swims to and around Lambay Island that I undertook in the past few years as part on an expanded art project.
+Along the way, the audience encountered performances, readings, video projections, and illuminated floating sculptures.
+Beyond Islands was the culminating work from a series of exploratory swims to and around Lambay Island that I undertaken.

 The Skerries Sea scouts gave us great kayak safety cover on the night, as well as Stephen Turner and Carol Finlay and Kinny from Swim Ireland kept the night swim safe with the help of Fergal of course.
 The ILDSA lent us loads of tow floats and there were also little, last minute miracles on the day like Geraldine’s horse box to move all the sculptures and Micheal and his tender.
 The Skerries Frosties, Michelle, Chris, Blue, Caroline Cowley, Robbie, Gavin, Catherine, Pure Magic Watersports…. and so many people who helped.